 Qualified applicants must possess a PhD in Computer Science, Mathematics, Operations Research or a related field.
 A strong technical background is expected, and successful applicants will also exhibit leadership organizational skills.

-Please upload a cover letter (research interests clearly identified), CV, research statement, and contacts for three references.
+Please upload a cover letter (research interests clearly identified), CV, research statement, and list of references.
+Transcripts will be required prior to any offer of employment.